Instructions Reference

 </xsl:merge>

-The processor walks through all sources in parallel, advancing through each source based on the merge key order.
-When records from different sources share the same key value, they are grouped together and handed to xsl:merge-action.
+The processor walks through all sources in parallel.
+It advances through each source based on the merge key order.
+When records from different sources share the same key value, the processor groups them and hands the group to xsl:merge-action.

 Each xsl:merge-source defines one input to the merge.
 It has two selection mechanisms: